folke/zen-mode.nvim/README.md

   - increase [Alacritty](https://alacritty.org/) font-size
   - increase [wezterm](https://wezfurlong.org/wezterm/) font-size
   - increase [Neovide](https://neovide.dev/) scale factor and disable animations
+  - switch to a preconfigured profile in [Konsole](https://konsole.kde.org/)
 - **Zen Mode** is automatically closed when a new non-floating window is opened
 - works well with plugins like [Telescope](https://github.com/nvim-telescope/telescope.nvim) to open a new buffer inside the Zen window
 - close the Zen window with `:ZenMode`, `:close` or `:quit`